Pistro/bike-routing/preprocessing/README.md

   - regionName_forest_way.osm: This file contains all forests in the region.
 It is used for checking whether a road passes through a forest.
 This file is of no use after the preprocessing step.
  - regionName_water.osm: This file contains all waterways, lakes and reservoirs in the region.
 It is used for checking whether a road passes is close to water.
 This file is of no use after the preprocessing step.

-All this information is combined into a single osm file, which contains the entire road network of the region, and where the roads have some extra tags, describing their proximity to poi's, forests, busy ways or waterways.
+All this information is combined into a single .osm file, which contains the entire road network of the region, and where the roads have some extra tags, describing their proximity to poi's, forests, busy ways or waterways.

 You can execute this script by opening a shell and running: `python collect_info.py`.
 Before executing this command however, you should open the script file and check the last few lines.
 The following arguments must be provided:
 - 'infile' should provide the path of the input .osm.pbf file